JJ/granada-off/text/university.md

 measure.

-For political consciousness and painted slogans on paper rolls, check out political science or philosophy.
+For political consciousness and painted slogans on paper rolls, check out Political Sciences, which goes together with Sociology, or Philosophy.
 There are always political assemblies or organized protests going on there.
 But if you are more into economics, check the ecosystem that has evolved around the Faculties.
 Having a sparse campus has spread the wealth it brings to